zSnout/v6.zsnout.com/src/views/blog/Does0Equal1.md

-_Published by Zachary Sakowitz on December 8, 2021._
+_Published by sakawi on December 8, 2021._

 The "0 = 1" paradox states that the numbers 0 and 1 are equivalent.
 We can
 easily prove this.
 Once done, we'll show you how you can use this to prove that